Aspire, Adult Education

 Integrated Education and Training

-Contextualized skill upgrade designed to provide practical and relevant knowledge, workforce readiness and workforce training.
+Contextualized skill upgrade is designed to provide practical and relevant knowledge, workforce readiness and workforce training.
 Participants engage in a wide range of academic experiences that build academic foundational, employability and occupational skills.

 Course content will assist students to:

 - Gain better understanding of college and work culture

 - Occupational skills training to earn a post-secondary certification